 How we help

-Cambodia was one of the first countries in which MAG worked.
+Cambodia is one of MAG’s longest running programmes.
 For over 25 years, we have cleared the country of landmines, cluster munitions and other unexploded bombs.

-Clearing landmines and unexploded bombs has a significant and permanent impact in Cambodia.
-MAG’s work helps people live a life free from danger and fear, and releases land back to communities so they can feed their families and earn a living.
+Clearing landmines and unexploded bombs has significant and permanent benefits for Cambodia.
+Our work helps people live a life free from danger and fear, and releases safe land back to communities so they can feed their families and earn a living.

 Our results in 2017